mpievolbio-scicomp/cancer_sim/README.md

 proliferation, invasion, and destruction of the surrounding tissue
  \[[1](#ref-kumar:book:2017)\].
 Its high division and mutation rates lead to excessive intratumour genetic heterogeneity which makes cancer highly adaptable to environmental pressures such as therapy  \[[2](#ref-turajlic:NRG:2019)\].
-Throughout most of its existence tumour is inaccessible to direct observation and experimental evaluation.
+This process is known as somatic evolution of cancer.
+Throughout most of its existence a tumour is inaccessible to direct observation and experimental evaluation.
 Therefore, computational modelling can be useful to study many aspects of cancer.
 Some examples where theoretical models can be of great use include early carcinogenesis, as lesions are